Challenges In Design Development—Why Design Controls Make Sense

 Realistic schedules need to allow for development being an iterative process, particularly when trial and error is required through prototyping to finetune critical tolerances, or in the case of software development where time to eliminate bugs in the system is normally needed.
 Additionally, the common use of Stage Gates and Design Reviews during development implies by their nature the possibility of a feedback loop in the development process.

 “Each manufacturer shall establish and maintain plans that describe or reference the design and development activities and define responsibility for implementation.”
 (21 CFR820.30(b))

 Design Verification refers to systematically testing to ensure that all the Design Inputs are met by the proposed design (See Figure 1).
 Verification testing needs to be sufficient to address any required mitigations identified by Risk Analysis.
 Correspondingly, Design Validation through clinical studies or simulated product use testing is performed to check that the user needs have been met.
 Design Validation is critical because Design Inputs are not always complete or accurately translated from the voice of the customer.

-Frequently project files contain gaps, where not all Design Inputs were verified or customer use conditions validated.
-Another common problem is that verification and validation testing is not statistically adequate.
-Lastly, verification and validation test planning needs to ensure that the product remains functional and reliable after the intended shelf life.
+Design and Development Plan validation often includes project files with gaps, where not all Design Inputs were verified or use conditions validated.
+Another common problem is verification and validation testing is not statistically adequate.
+Lastly, verification and validation test planning needs should ensure the product remains functional and reliable after the intended shelf life.